089/mastothread/README.md

 ## Usage

 1. Navigate to the Mastothread web page.
+2. Login to your Mastodon account.
-2. In the "Write your Text" section, input your lengthy text.
+3. In the "Write your Text" section, input your lengthy text.
-3. Adjust the character limit or disable pagination if needed.
+4. Adjust the character limit or disable pagination if needed.
-4. Insert "===" for a manual split.
+5. Insert "===" for a manual split.
-5. View the real-time preview on the right.
+6. View the real-time preview on the right.
 Use the "Copy" button to copy individual posts.
-6. Paste the posts into your Mastodon app of choice.
+7. Paste the posts into your Mastodon app of choice manually or use "Post Thread to Mastodon" to automatically post all parts.
-7. Enjoy your Mastodon threads with ease!
+8. Enjoy your Mastodon threads with ease!

 ## AI-Guided Development: A Proof of Concept